eugene-sew/gtp_catalog_server/README.md

 # Modern Product Catalog Application

 A full-stack web application for managing and showcasing products with a modern UI, secure authentication, and cloud storage integration.
-This project was developed as a solution for AmaliTech Training Academy lab assignment.
+This project was developed as a solution for a lab assignment.

 **Live Demo:** [https://54.171.195.95/](https://54.171.195.95/)